Skip to content

 Exposure to toxins (alcohol, smoking, etc.) during pregnancy

-Exposure to toxins during pregnancy can potentially influence the diagnosis of ADHD in several ways including negatively impacting fetal development.
+Exposure to toxins during pregnancy can potentially influence the diagnosis in several ways including negatively impacting fetal development.

 For instance, increased exposure during the critical periods of brain development in babies, particularly in the first trimester, can disrupt neural pathways and neurotransmitter systems involved in attention, impulse control, and executive function, which are central to ADHD.

-Thus, exposure to toxins during pregnancy can influence the diagnosis of ADHD by increasing the risk of symptoms and complicating the clinical picture with comorbidities which may potentially alter the response to treatment.
+Thus, exposure to toxins during pregnancy can influence the diagnosis by increasing the risk of symptoms and complicating the clinical picture with comorbidities which may potentially alter the response to treatment.

 Extreme Stress during Pregnancy

-Extreme stress during pregnancy can influence an ADHD diagnosis by contributing to hormonal imbalances, impaired neurodevelopment, and maternal behaviour.
+Extreme stress during pregnancy can influence the diagnosis by contributing to hormonal imbalances, impaired neurodevelopment, and maternal behaviour.

 Psychologists and allied healthcare professionals should therefore consider prenatal stress exposure as a potential risk factor when evaluating children for Attention-Deficit/Hyperactivity Disorder.